Low Dose Control Panel

 Copy current area mag & beam to

-These buttons will copy the exposure parameters (but not the location) of the current area to one of the 4 areas: View, Focus, Trial, or Record.
+These buttons will copy the exposure parameters (but not the location) of the current area to one of the 5 areas: View, Focus, Trial, Record, or Search.
 This would be useful mostly when initially setting up the areas.
 Because they are easily mistaken for acquisition buttons, a message box will appear asking you to confirm the copy.

 When you push this button, the View and Record areas will be set to have no image shift relative to the center of the viewing area. and the Focus and Trial areas will be displaced by the full amount of their image shifts from the center of the viewing area In other words, when the overall image shift (as reported in the Scope Status panel) is reset to zero, the Record area will be at a true image shift of zero.
 When this button or the 'Balance Shift' button is pressed, the image shift reading in the Scope Status panel will change to reflect the change in the center of image shift coordinates, but the same area will appear if a new picture is taken.